Feriman22/portscan-protection/README.md

 - [x] **CIDR range support** for the blacklist (e.g. `203.0.113.0/24`) - block an entire IP range with a single entry, instead of listing individual IPs one by one - shipped, see changelog

 ## Changelog

+>10-08-2026
+- **Fix:** `Reinstall` no longer wipes your whitelist, blacklist, and SSH port/config settings - they're now automatically backed up before the uninstall step and restored afterward, then firewall rules are re-applied.
+Previously this was only documented as a risk to be aware of; now it just works safely.
+- **Fix:** blacklist protection could silently fail to re-apply after a reboot if the blacklist file itself hadn't changed since the last run - the sync logic now also verifies the live ipset/nftables state before deciding there's nothing to do, so it self-heals after a reboot instead of relying on the blacklist file changing to trigger a re-apply

 >09-08-2026
 - **NEW:** Blacklist now supports CIDR ranges (e.g. `203.0.113.0/24`) alongside single IPs - handy for blocking an entire cloud provider block or botnet subnet in one entry